 26 Schrems III (n 1) paras 59 and 63.
-See also EDPB, 'Guidelines 05/2021 on the Interplay between the application of Article 3 and the provisions on international transfers as per Chapter V of the GDPR adopted by the EDPB on 18 November 2021' ('the interplay guidelines') accessed 11 December 2021.">https://edpb.europa.eu/our-work-tools/documents/public-consultations/2021/guidelines-052021-interplay-between-application_en> accessed 11 December 2021.
+See also EDPB, 'Guidelines 05/2021 on the Interplay between the application of Article 3 and the provisions on international transfers as per Chapter V of the GDPR adopted by the EDPB on 18 November 2021' ('the interplay guidelines') https://edpb.europa.eu/our-worktools/documents/public-consultations/2021/guidelines-052021-interplay-between-application_en accessed 11 December 2021.

-27 For those who are interested in communication technology an early account on the matter is Debbra Wetteroth, OSI Reference Model for Telecommunications (McGraw-Hill Education 2001).
+For those who are interested in communication technology an early account on the matter is Debbra Wetteroth, OSI Reference Model for Telecommunications (McGraw-Hill Education 2001).
+See, eg, Cristopher Millard, Cloud Computing Law (2nd edn, OUP 2021); Kevin L Jackson and adequacy decisions instead of the right of Mr. Schrems to protect his personal data.29 Having said that, there are limits to what teleology can do to justify rulings by the ECJ.

-28 See, eg, Cristopher Millard, Cloud Computing Law (2nd edn, OUP 2021); Kevin L Jackson and Scott Goessling, Architecting Cloud Computing Solutions: Build Cloud Strategies that align (Packt 2018).
+26 See, eg, Cristopher Millard, Cloud Computing Law (2nd edn, OUP 2021); Kevin L Jackson and Scott Goessling, Architecting Cloud Computing Solutions: Build Cloud Strategies that align (Packt 2018).